 Gain Practical Knowledge Appreciated by Employers

 Higher education is an integral base in the creation of the successful career.
 It opens doors for growth, development and success.
-In Turiba University knowledge goes hand in hand with practical skills – it is a combination, which is highly appreciated by employers not only in Latvia, but also in the world.
+In Turiba University knowledge goes hand in hand with practical skills – it is a combination, which is highly appreciated by employers not only in Latvia but also in the world.

 Professional orientation of Turiba University which allows students to gain work experience already during studies in each year of studies by offering wide apprenticeship opportunities serves a basis of the high employment rate.
-Already during studies it is possible to acquire real skills and experience necessary for the work.
-Studies are not based just on the academic materials and theoretical tasks; thereby students are more competitive at the labour market.
+Already during studies, it is possible to acquire real skills and experience necessary for the work.
+Studies are not based just on the academic materials and theoretical tasks; thereby students are more competitive in the labour market.
 Employers approve practical experience, therefore when recruiting young people, preferences are given to those young people who have gained experience with an employer in their chosen field.

 Turiba is labour market-oriented university, and it is approved both by future students and employers.
 By evaluating a potential employee, it is also taken into account which university he or she has graduated, because it refers to the knowledge and skills of the employee to perform a specific job.
 It is important for the employer to know how much time and work should be invested in the training of a new employee.
 The more experience and practical knowledge young people have, the less time should be invested by the employer, thereby the higher education institution and the content of the study programme is important, as well as the previous experience with students of the particular higher education institution.